tshepang/blog/content/recent-movies-2010-11-30.md

 (extremely well done) could be exploited a little more, and in a better movie.
 Slater's daughter is beloved.

-I'm sucker for tough gals in movies (as opposed to those who act tough) and one recent such character is Carrie-Anne Moss' FBI agent in *Unthinkable*, a well-made movie spoilt by underdeveloped characters, most notably Samuel L. Jackson's.
+I'm sucker for tough women in movies (as opposed to those who act tough) and one recent such character is Carrie-Anne Moss' FBI agent in *Unthinkable*, a well-made movie spoilt by underdeveloped characters, most notably Samuel L. Jackson's.
 And I love the ending.
 I actually